ladislaubpaiva/ladislaubpaiva/README.md

 - 🔭 I’m currently working on web development

-- 🌱 I’m currently learning PHP and MySQL
+- 🌱  Always learning new technologies, and improving as much as possible

 - ⚡ Fun fact: I like anime and manga